FurqanHun/git-auto-commit-py/README.md

 ## Why create this script?

-I could use `inotify-tools`, but there's no windows equivalent and you've to rely on github actions or other CI/CD tools.
+1. I could use `inotify-tools`, but there's no windows equivalent and you've to rely on github actions or other CI/CD tools.
-I could create a simple bash script and create a task scheduler in Windows, but it doesn't account for real-time file watching.
+2. I could also create a simple bash script and create a task scheduler in Windows, but it doesn't account for real-time file watching.
-I could create a powershell script, but no one sane installs powershell on Linux.
+3. I could also create a powershell script, but no one sane installs powershell on Linux.
-I wanted a script that can run on both Linux and Windows and can be used for personal projects.
+4. I wanted a script that can run on both Linux and Windows and can be used for personal projects.
-Python is preinstalled on most Linux distros and you probably have it installed on Windows too.
+5. Python is preinstalled on most Linux distros and you probably have it installed on Windows too.

 If i find something for windows then i may update or create a shell script that handles both Linux and Windows.

+_Before someone mentions the `inotify-tools` port `inotify-win`, i already know about it and yet have too look into it._

 Feel free to contribute or suggest changes.